|

 The I2C host will be one of the two MSSP available in the microcontroller.
 Two wires and pull-up resistors are required.
 Because the microcontroller port C (MSSP1 SCL1 is RC3 and SDA1 is RC4) is used by the LED bar, we will use the MSSP2 peripheral as the I2C host: SCL2 is RD0, SDA2 is RD1.

-Use the MCC Melody to generate the I2C functions for the.
+Use the MCC Melody to generate the I2C stack of functions for the port expander peripheral.
 Compile and run in Proteus to check how it works.
+The idea is simply to add some instructions for turning on and off the LED

 Project location: